In a hyperconnected world, businesses live and die by their online presence.

 Finally, a lot of website owners have a “lone wolf” mindset when tackling the challenges of website development.

 It’s true that, given enough time, any person can learn the ropes and be reasonably competent with every aspect of web design — thanks to the wealth of learning resources available online.
 But if you really want your website to stand out, you need to kick the “one-man-army” mentality and forge connections with professionals who can help you.
+But if you really want your website to stand out, you need to kick the “one-man-army” mentality and forge connections with professional web designers and developers who can help you.

 Hire freelancers or consultants to fill the knowledge and skill gaps that prevent you from building the best site possible.
 You should also consider outsourcing content developers to keep your website supplied with fresh, engaging posts for your target audience.